strawgate/fastmcp-agents/docs/tools/rewriting.md

         ]
     )

-override.apply_to_tool(fastmcp_tool)
+transformed_tool = override.apply_to_tool(original_tool_definition)

+# Add the transformed_tool to your FastMCP server instance
+# frontend_server.add_tool(transformed_tool)
 ```

 Using Python provides more flexibility, allowing for dynamic overrides based on other logic if needed.
+The transformed tool can then be added to a FastMCP server.

 ## Tool Wrapping